munnep/tf-provider-upload/README.md

 ## Features:

-- Provider File Upload: Upload your custom Terraform providers to the private registry in TFE/TFC.
+- Provider File Upload: Upload your Terraform providers to the private registry in TFE/TFC.
-- GPG Signing: Optionally sign provider files with a GPG key before uploading.
+- GPG Signing: Sign provider files with a GPG key before uploading.
-- Automated: Configure default organization, provider folder, and TFE hostname, with the ability to override via command-line arguments or environment variables.

 ## Installation: